laurennicoleroth/paper-kit-react/README.md

 ### React Hooks support

-Paper Kit React is built on top of Bootstrap 4 using React and Reactstrap, so it fully supports React Hooks.
+Wanderly is built on top of Bootstrap 4 using React and Reactstrap, so it fully supports React Hooks.

 ### Bootstrap 4 support

-Paper Kit React is built on top of Bootstrap 4 using React and Reactstrap, so it fully supports them.
+Wanderly is built on top of Bootstrap 4 using React and Reactstrap, so it fully supports them.
 Most of the elements from the framework are re-designed to resemble sheets of paper and color pastels.
 If the are elements that we have not touched, they will gracefully fall back to the Bootstrap 4 default.

 ### Examples

-Paper Kit React contains some pages already designed and implemented.
+Wanderly contains some pages already designed and implemented.
 Here is the list with the pages available.
 We are also working on more example pages, that you will be able to access no matter the version you download.

 - [Landing Page](https://demos.creative-tim.com/paper-kit-react/#/landing-page?ref=pkr-github-readme)
 - [Register](https://demos.creative-tim.com/paper-kit-react/#/register-page?ref=pkr-github-readme)